TrueBlocks/trueblocks-core/README.md

     - &#9745; [Install the latest version of Go](https://golang.org/doc/install).
     - &#9745; Install the other dependencies with your command line: `build-essential` `git` `cmake` `python` `python-dev` `libcurl3-dev` `clang-format` `jq`.

+Alternatively, for nix users, you can drop into an isolated environment with necessary dependencies with `nix-shell`.

 1. Compile from the codebase
     ```shell
     git clone -b develop https://github.com/trueblocks/trueblocks-core